thingdeux/WhatsAroundMe/README.md

     - Core Location Management - properly synchronizing and handling the Core Location delegate and accounting for the fact that the user can turn it off at any time and the app has to react accordingly.
     - Various loading and failure states for things going wrong.
-    - Lots of UI considerations with these 2 screens [See below]
+    - Lots of UI considerations with these 2 screens between device dimensions [See below]

 * This test is heavy on UI but doesn't include explicit designs.
 Things like spacing between elements, colors or assets.
 I had to play a bit and find what feels right for each element as well as find an appropriate color pallette.
 It's not technically difficult but is time-consuming - might recommend more concrete designs / mocks if this is a trait you're not interested in testing.
-I would say the majority of this test was spent doing UI Polish and work like this - which, again - may not be what you want?
+I would say the majority of this test was spent doing UI work and polish.
+    Not sure if that was intentional?
+May not be what you want?
 See below for timings.

 * At minimum, one would need 4 custom UICollectionViewCells (or Tableview cells) to create both views.
 The elements are *just* different enough to rule out being able to use standard controls or re-use cells.
 I chose to sligthly alter the design for the review cells so that I didn't need to create another UICollectionViewCell